Crystal detector: Bose's experiments

-The first person to use crystals for radio wave detection was Indian physicist Jagadish Chandra Bose of the University of Calcutta in his landmark 60 GHz microwave optics experiments from 1894 to 1900.
+Jagadish Chandra Bose first used crystals for radio wave detection in his 60 GHz microwave optics experiments at the University of Calcutta from 1894 to 1900.

 Like other scientists since Hertz, Bose was investigating the similarity between radio waves and light by duplicating classic optics experiments with radio waves.
 For a receiver he first used a coherer consisting of a steel spring pressing against a metal surface with a current passing through it.
 Dissatisfied with this detector, around 1897 Bose measured the change in resistivity of dozens of metals and metal compounds exposed to microwaves.

 He experimented with many substances as contact detectors, focusing on galena.

 His detectors consisted of a small galena crystal with a metal point contact pressed against it with a thumbscrew, mounted inside a closed waveguide ending in a horn antenna to collect the microwaves.
 Bose passed a current from a battery through the crystal, and used a galvanometer to measure it.
 When microwaves struck the crystal the galvanometer registered a drop in resistance of the detector.
+Thomas Lee has pointed out that this detector did not function as a rectifier like later crystal detectors, but as a thermal detector called a bolometer.
 At the time scientists thought that radio wave detectors functioned by some mechanism analogous to the way the eye detected light, and Bose found his detector was also sensitive to visible light and ultraviolet, leading him to call it an artificial retina.
 He patented the detector 30 September 1901.
 This is often considered the first patent on a semiconductor device.